acri-st/sandbox-ui/CONTRIBUTING.md

 fix: resolve bug
 chore: any change that is outside of the application itself such as local configuration, bundling or testing
 ```

-### Versionning guidelines
-The versionning of the project is done with the following format:
-<MAJOR>.<MINOR>.<PATCH>
-1. MAJOR version when you make incompatible changes with previous releases
-2. MINOR version when you add functionality in a backward compatible manner
-3. PATCH version when you make backward compatible bug fixes

 ## Testing
 Before submitting your contribution, please ensure that you have thoroughly tested your changes.
 This includes: